-A minor in chemistry requires completion of CHEM 110, 111, 220, 221, and two CHEM courses numbered 300 or higher.
-Chemistry 232 may be substituted for one 300-level course.
+A minor in chemistry requires completion of CHEM 110, 111, 220, 221, and two CHEM courses numbered 232 or higher.
+One BIOCH course may be substituted for any CHEM course 232 or higher in the minor.

 LABORATORY TEACHING METHODS

 Provides students with practical experience in laboratory teaching.
 Students in this course are paired with a faculty mentor and help supervise labs, deliver pre-lab lectures, and assist in ordering chemicals and prepping laboratory experiments.
 Students complete a project that integrates the chemical education literature, classroom instruction materials, laboratory safety and chemical procurement, storage, and disposal.
 Open to junior chemistry majors pursuing certification in education, with consent of the instructor.
 Non-credit course.